eliashyde/gghat/README.md

-difference, the profile has a lie factor of one, while the brim and crown are retained as annotations so as not to lose sight of the actual data values Hat graphs are efficient, requiring very little work on behalf of the viewer—although they are still novel, so it is to be expected that they occasion brief pause.
+difference, the profile has a lie factor of one, while the brim and crown are retained as annotations so as not to lose sight of the actual data values Hat graphs are efficient, requiring very little work on behalf of the viewer — although they are still novel, so it is to be expected that they occasion brief pause.

 <img src="man/figures/README-introduction-1.png" width="100%" />

-It is difficult to create hat graphs with ggplot.
-In essence, the user must “hack” a stacked and dodged bar graph—and to be clear, a stacked and dodged bar graph is itself no easy feat within current constraints.
+It is difficult to create hat graphs with `ggplot`.
+In essence, the user must “hack” a stacked and dodged bar graph — and to be clear, a stacked and dodged bar graph is itself no easy feat within current constraints.
-But this modest package, gghat, adds the necessary functionality to allow the user to quickly and easily make hat graphs.
+But this modest package, `gghat`, adds the necessary functionality to allow the user to quickly and easily make hat graphs.
 In other words, it adds hat graphs to ggplot’s repertoire.
-First and foremost, gghat introduces the hat geom, which takes the same parameters as a pre-summarized comparative bar graph: a discrete x variable, a quantitative y variable compatible with “stat = identity,” and a grouping variable.
+First and foremost, gghat introduces `geom_hat()`, which takes the same parameters as a pre-summarized comparative bar graph: a discrete `x` variable, a quantitative `y` variable compatible with `stat = identity`, and a `group` variable.
 Do note that hat graphs generally posit a pre-treatment or control group on the left, so with respect to the grouping variable users must take care to order factor levels appropriately.
-Then the typical aesthetic parameters apply: fill, color, alpha, width, linewidth, and so on.
-Linewidth, 0.75 by default, is of particular importance because it controls the weight of the hat’s brim.
+Then the typical aesthetic parameters apply: `fill`, `color`, `alpha`, `width`, `linewidth`, and so on.
+The `linewidth`, 0.75 by default, is of particular importance because it controls the weight of the hat’s brim.

-The hat geom is based on a position function entitled dodgediff, which is written within the gghat package.
-That is to say, much of the work that distinguishes the hat geom from, say, the bar and col geoms is actually outsourced to this position function.
+`geom_hat()` is based on a position function, `dodgediff()`, which is written within the `gghat` package.
+That is to say, much of the work that distinguishes `geom_hat()` from, say, the `geom_bar()` or `geom_col()` is actually outsourced to this position function.
 The benefit of this sort of organization is that variations of the same position function can be applied to other geoms to make them compatible with hat graphs.
-In particular, the dodgedifftext and dodgedifferror positions can be used with the text and errorbar geoms respectively.
-As well as width, which can be passed to both functions, a nudge argument can be passed to the former, moving text vertically away from the hats.
+In particular, the `dodgedifftext()` and `dodgedifferror()` position functions can be used with the `geom_text()` and `geom_errorbar()` respectively.
+As well as `width`, which can be passed to both functions, a `nudge` argument can be passed to the former, moving text vertically away from the hats.

 ``` r